shinnn/validate-glob-opts/README.md

   caches: {}
 });
 /* => [
-  TypeError: `sync` option is deprecated and there is no need to pass any values to the option, but true is provided.,
+  Error: `sync` option is deprecated and there’s no need to pass any values to that option, but true was provided.,
   TypeError: node-glob expected `mark` option to be a Boolean value, but got '/'.,
   Error: node-glob doesn't have `caches` option.
 Probably you meant `cache`.
 ] */